Investors

 Direct secondary sales

-A private secondary sale, also called a bilateral trade, is when one investor sells shares in a company directly to another investor in a deal that isn’t initiated or sponsored by the company.
-This can create problems for companies that would like more control over their cap table.
 There are no standard disclosures for these transactions, and sometimes companies provide no information at all to potential buyers and sellers.
-The price is negotiated between the buyer and seller rather than being determined by the company, as in a tender offer.
+The price is negotiated between the buyer and seller, rather than being determined by the company (as it is in a tender offer).
 This can lead to different implied valuations across different transactions.
-Because secondary transactions have historically had an impact on a company’s 409A valuation, companies sometimes try to prevent bilateral trades.
+Companies sometimes try to prevent bilateral trades because secondary transactions have historically impacted 409A valuations.

-Other private-market secondaries
+Other private market secondaries

 Fund secondaries

-A fund secondary deal involves one limited partner (LP) selling its stake in a private fund to another investor, usually because the first LP wants liquidity before the fund is able to provide it.
+A fund secondary deal involves one limited partner (LP) selling its stake in a private fund to another LP, usually because the first LP wants liquidity before the fund is able to provide it.

-Secondary buyout
+Secondary buyouts

 In a secondary buyout, one private equity firm sells its majority stake in a company to another firm.
 These deals have become increasingly common as the private equity industry expands and matures.